With animated safety video production on the increase we asked Studio Rossiter’s Creative Director, Linda Rossiter for an opinion of this trend.

 9: Mixed media can be used successfully.
 For example, photographs can be mixed into an animated video, or a clip of archive site footage.

 12: Characters’ eyes, mouth and shoulders can be synced to move with the voiceover wav track to convincingly simulate real speech.
+This means you can have a 2D or 3D safety presenter character leading the video, talking to your workforce audience

 13: Images in photographs can be bent or stretched (vectorised) to animate with the storyline.
 For example, a photograph of a suspended load in a warehouse could be made to wobble as if it might spill, or a leaning ladder be made to bend and warp to illustrate the effects of poor or unsafe footers, while fork lift trucks can be made to bump up and down a bit, behaving in a pushy way!

 15: Captions can be choreographed in a typographic style for greater impact, so long as they stay within the reading capabilities of your audience.
+It’s important that your captions are understandable to foreign workforce audiences who may speak English as a second language, and possibly don’t read it as well as they speak it.

 16: Using mixed media (such as your on-the-job photographs) can increase audience information retention by creating the visual variety needed to hold the attention.